 Criteria to Determine Borehole Formation Temperatures for Calibration of Basin and Petroleum System Models

-Bottom-hole temperatures (BHT) from well log headers are common, but require correction because they are biased lower than true formation temperatures.
+Production test and drillstem test (DST) temperatures based on high flow volumes of oil or water from the producing formation are generally the most reliable temperature data for calibration of basin and petroleum system models.
+However, the down-hole gauge must be located within or near the formation and gas production zones should be avoided because of the Joule-Thompson effect.
+Long-term static tests are also generally reliable, but they are rare.
+Bottom-hole temperatures (BHT) from well log headers are common, but require correction because they are biased lower than true formation temperature.
 Care must be taken to avoid short static times, re-circulation between measurements, and spurious records of times or temperatures from logs.
-Criteria for reliable Horner corrected BHT data include a minimum of three logging runs that record time and temperature for each run, temperature extrapolation less than the range of temperature data, and deviations from the least square regression line that are less than measurement uncertainty (±1-3°C or ±2-5°F).
+Criteria for reliable Horner corrected BHT data include a minimum of three logging runs that record time and temperature for each run, temperature extrapolation less than the range of temperature data, and deviations from the least squares regression line that are less than measurement uncertainty (±1-3°C or ±2-5°F).